TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Logging Into SCALE the First Time

-Now that you have installed TrueNAS SCALE or migrated from TrueNAS CORE to SCALE, you can log into the SCALE web user interface (UI) to complete your initial system configuration and then begin managing data!
+Now that you have installed TrueNAS SCALE or migrated from TrueNAS CORE to SCALE, you can log into the SCALE web user interface (UI) to complete your initial system configuration and begin managing data!

 Use only the web user interface (UI) to make configuration changes to the system.
 By default, using the LINUX shell command-line interface (CLI) to modify the system does not modify the settings database.
 After a system restart, changes made in the CLI revert to the original database settings, wiping away any user-made command line changes.